NediffNixon/tesco-foodcorp-churn-prediction/README.md

 SHAP

+Optuna

+PostgreSQL

-## 📄 License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.